 If you have water damage in your home, it's important to take the necessary steps to repair it before painting.
 This will help to ensure an excellent finish and improve the adhesion of the paint.
 To cover the stain, you will need a specialized stain blocker or an oil-based paint.
 Unfortunately, painting on water is only a temporary solution.

 Unless you fix the problem first, water damage will continue.
 Usually, painting directly on water stains will not work, as the stain will spill through the new paint.
-Proper surface preparation before repainting will give you a much better result.
-However, Bob Vila recommends looking for and repairing water leaks first, or you'll find that the water stain on the roof keeps reappearing and your repairs will be short-lived.
+Proper surface preparation before repainting is essential for a good result.
+The first step in addressing the cause of water damage is to identify and repair the source of the leak.

 If you have water on the floor, you can use a water vacuum or a shop vacuum for faster and more efficient removal.
 If water stains are on the ceiling, then the most likely problem is a roof leak, probably near a vent, a vent pipe, a chimney or some other feature by which water tends to find a way in.
 Once you have identified and fixed the source of the leak, it's important to deep dry the affected area, removing not only visible water but also any moisture inside the wall or ceiling.
 After that, you can clean and prime the area before painting over it.

 Painting over water-damaged surfaces is very different from a standard job.
 It's important to use quality materials and take your time to ensure that you get a good result.
 If you don't feel confident about doing this yourself, it's best to hire a professional painting company who can help you get everything back in order.
 No matter how conscientious you are in maintaining your home, you may eventually discover that a pipe or roof leak has left signs of water damage to your ceiling or walls.